 Once Service Managers have considered all of these points, and are comfortable it is appropriate to share the information, they should proceed.
-If there are any doubts about whether sharing data is appropriate, this is discussed with the central point of contact for data protection, or the Data Controller.
+If there are any doubts about whether sharing data is appropriate, this is discussed with the DPO, or the Data Controller.
 If it is likely that sharing will occur on a regular basis, then consideration should be given to creating a more formal Information Sharing Protocol.